openresty/lua-nginx-module/README.markdown

 **context:** *init_by_lua*, set_by_lua*, rewrite_by_lua*, access_by_lua*, content_by_lua*, header_filter_by_lua*, body_filter_by_lua*, log_by_lua*, ngx.timer.**

 Flushes out all the items in the dictionary.
+This method does not actuall free up all the memory blocks in the dictionary but just marks all the existing items as expired.

 This feature was first introduced in the `v0.5.0rc17` release.